SQL INSERT

 employee_id = 178;Code language: SQL (Structured Query Language) (sql)

-To insert multiple rows using a single INSERT statement, you use the following construct:
+To insert multiple rows using a single INSERT statement, you use place multiple row values in the VALUES clause as follows:

 VALUES

-For example, to insert two rows into the dependents table, you use the following query.
+For example, the following INSERT statement inserts two rows into the dependents table:

 VALUES